This job is sometimes referred to by alternative titles

 - customer service roles

-Helicopter pilots need to have good hearing and eyesight (with or without corrective lenses) and good reflexes and co-ordination.
-They should also be fit and healthy, and must pass a medical test every year.
+Helicopter pilots need to have good hearing and eyesight (with or without corrective lenses), and good reflexes and co-ordination.

 Find out more about training

 - Flying New Zealand

 - 0800 422 635 - firstname.lastname@example.org - www.flyingnz.co.nz

 - The Royal New Zealand Air Force

 - 0800 863 693 - email@example.com - www.serviceiq.org.nz